lor-enz/pi-info-epaper/README.md

 - Number of patients in intensiv care in bavaria
 - The 7 days Incidence* of Munich, Bavaria
 - The 7 days Incidence* of Miesbach, Bavaria
 - The 7 days Incidence* of Bavaria
+- A traffic light that displays the current 'Corona Ampel' Situation.
+(See https://krankenhausampel.info/ for more information)

 &ast; 7 days Incidence is the number of new infections in the last 7 days per 100k people